 Before going any further into this, I want to clarify that I’m referring to supplementing with an over-the-counter mineral supplement of lithium orotate or lithium aspartate.
 This is different than the large, prescription doses of lithium carbonate used for bipolar disorder.
 Lithium is actually a naturally occurring mineral that is found in foods at concentrations dependent upon the mineral content of the soil.
+We naturally get about 3 -4 mg in our food each day.
+Supplemental lithium orotate comes in 5mg and 10 mg dosages.

 Lithium orotate and lithium aspartate are both available in health food stores and online in 5 mg doses.
 Amazon carries several brands including Seeking Health’s Lithium Orotate (5mg) and Weyland’s Lithium Orotate (5mg or 10mg)*.